Frances Buss: Legacy

-In the spring of each year North London Collegiate School, North London Collegiate School Jeju (in South Korea), North London Collegiate School Dubai (in United Arab Emirates) and Camden School for Girls all hold Founder's Day to commemorate Frances Mary Buss and her legacy.
+In the spring of each year North London Collegiate School, North London Collegiate School Jeju (in South Korea), North London Collegiate School Dubai (in United Arab Emirates), North London Collegiate School (Singapore), North London Collegiate School Ho Chi Minh City (in Vietnam) and Camden School for Girls all hold Founder's Day to commemorate Frances Mary Buss and her legacy.
 Pupils, staff and guests each carry a daffodil in memory of Miss Buss's favourite flower.

 The educational values that Frances Mary Buss taught at the North London Collegiate School became the model for many schools throughout the UK and overseas.
 This included Bournemouth's Talbot Heath School started by Mary Broad and Pretoria High School for Girls, founded in South Africa by Edith Aitken, a former pupil of Miss Buss.